jjheffernan/jheff.media-site/README.md

 For custimizing the name of the project use your favorite search and replace tool and search for the the terms `yew-fullstack`, `YEW_FULLSTACK`, `Yew Fullstack Boilerplate` and `Yew Fullstack` (in that order) and replace them with whatever you like.

-## Showcase

-Projects built on top of this boilerplate will have names and links put here.
-Just tell me or open a PR and I will put them here.